maurobonfietti/mauro.github.io/_posts/2023-06-01-building-tools.md

 What you need to know about this API:

-- Paginated Results.
+- Paginated results.
-- Jobs Updates Daily.
+- Jobs updates daily.
-- Remote Job Listings.
+- Remote job listings.
-- Advanced Filtering Options.
+- Advanced filtering options.

 The Job API could be a game-changer for developers, job seekers, recruiters, and companies.
 The API allows access to a wealth of hidden job listings in a targeted and efficient manner.